DevOps-MBSE/AaC/docs/docs/user_guide/getting_started.md

   description: A simple timer that can be set to a target time.
   state:
     - name: targetTime
-      type: TimestampDataStructure
+      type: Timestamp
       description: The target timestamp indicating when to fire an alert to the alarm component.
 ```

 # Defining Model Interfaces
 Data structures are also used when defining interfaces between models/components of your system.
-What these interfaces translate to is highly dependent on your needs and which plugins you're using.
+What these interfaces translate to is highly dependent upon your needs and which plugins you're using.
 For instance, the GenProtobuf plugin identifies the data structures defined in `model.behavior` fields and generates Protobuf3 equivalent messages of those data structures for use in software messaging/communication.

 If we return to our alarm clock example, then we can define the interface to our alarm system.
 In this example we'll re-use the timestamp data structure for simplicity since it fairly represents the data that we'd expect a user to provide to an alarm clock: